Camper-CoolDie/campfire-basic/README.md

 asyncio.run(main())
 ```

-Code above gets current version of Campfire.
+The code above gets the current version of Campfire server and shows it.

 ## Log in

-A lot of requests will raise exception if user is not
+Certain types of requests will raise an exception if you're not
 logged in.
+To proceed with those requests, you need to authorize first.
+In this module, this can be done via calling the `login()` function,
+and to send the request as an authorized user, call the `send()` method of
+a returned object.

 ```py
 import campfire